 · They can store in the freezer without damaging their taste.

-Hardneck and softneck garlic varieties are suitable from different perspectives.
+Hardneck and softneck garlic types are suitable from different perspectives.
 Some of the features make hardneck a better choice, while others make softneck the better choice.
 It depends on many factors.

 If you live in warm areas, it is good for you to cultivate softneck garlic varieties.
 They offer better resistance against temperature and also have more shelf life.